carbon-language/carbon-lang/clang/README.txt

    - To make diagnostics more gcc-like: -fno-caret-diagnostics -fno-show-column
    - Enable metric printing: -stats

- * -parse-noop is the default mode.
+ * -fsyntax-only is the default mode.

  * -E mode gives output nearly identical to GCC, though not all bugs in whitespace calculation have been emulated.

- * -fsyntax-only is currently unimplemented.
+ * -fsyntax-only is currently partially implemented.

  * -parse-print-callbacks prints almost no callbacks so far.